The Complexity of Computing the Sign of the Tutte Polynomial: Introduction

 \section{Introduction}

-The Tutte polynomial of a graph is two-variable polynomial that captures many interesting properties of the graph such as (by making appropriate choices of the two variables) the number of $q$-colourings, the number of nowhere-zero $q$-flows, the number of acyclic orientations, and the probability that the graph remains connected when edges are deleted at random.
+The Tutte polynomial of an undirected\footnote{All graphs in this article are undirected, so we shall drop the qualifier in what follows.} graph is a two-variable polynomial that captures many interesting properties of the graph such as (by making appropriate choices of the two variables) the number of $q$-colourings, the number of nowhere-zero $q$-flows, the number of acyclic orientations, and the probability that the graph remains connected when edges are deleted at random.

-Much work~\cite{ETH,ferropotts,tutteone,planartutte,JVW90,vertigan} has studied the difficulty of evaluating the polynomial (exactly or approximately) when the values of the variables are fixed, and a graph is given as input.
+Much work~\cite{ETHb,ferropotts,tutteone,planartutte,JVW90,vertigan} has studied the difficulty of evaluating the polynomial (exactly or approximately) when the values of the variables are fixed, and a graph is given as input.

 Our early paper~\cite{tutteone} identified a large region of points where the approximate evaluation of the polynomial is NP-hard, and a short hyperbola segment along which approximate evaluation is even \#P-hard.
 Thus, an approximation of the polynomial at a point on this short hyperbola segment would enable one to \emph{exactly} solve a problem in \#P .
-In this paper, we show that, in fact, for most of these NP-hard points (and more), approximation is \#P-hard.
+Kuperberg~\cite[Theorem 1.3] {kuperberg} uses quantum results to show similar (classical) \#P-hardness for all points $(x,y)$ in the negative quadrant satisfying $(x-1)(y-1)>4$.
+In this paper, we show that, in fact, for most of the NP-hard points identified in \cite{tutteone}, approximation is \#P-hard.
 Moreover, it is \#P-hard for a very simple reason: determining the sign of the polynomial --- i.e., whether the evaluation of the polynomial is positive, negative or zero --- is \#P-hard.
 This seems surprising since determining the sign of the polynomial is nearly a decision problem (there are only three possible outcomes) but it is \#P-hard nearly everwhere (at all of the red points in the plane in Figure~\ref{fig:one}).

 Past work~\cite{JacksonSokal} has studied the sign of the Tutte polynomial --- in particular, Jackson and Sokal sought to determine for which choices of the two variables the sign is ``trivial'' in the sense that it does not depend on the input graph (or it depends only very weakly on the input graph, for example when it depends only on the number of vertices in the graph).